earthsteading/Concrete-Domes/README.md

 # Concrete-Domes
-This is a series of checklists for surrveying and inspecting concrete steel reinforced domes and arches for use in buildings, primarily domestic homes but applicable to commerical classes of buildings as well.
+This is a series of checklists for surrveying and inspecting concrete steel reinforced domes and arches for use in small buildings, primarily domestic homes but applicable to commerical classes of buildings as well.

 ## Definitions, standards, legislation and history